*This is a longer piece, maybe the opening chapter to something I’m working on. Please excuse typo’s and errors.

 She kept saying it, again and again.
 Do the damn thing!
 She was relentless, too, from the front row, hanging over the railing where a banner read GO 44!
 I watched her as we lined up, hoping she’d stop, not because it was bothering me but because our side was having so much fun with it.
 Every time she screamed our side would whoop it up.
 They’d lean back then point and shake their heads.
 I didn’t have to guess what they were saying, before I sprinted over to the sidelines and heard what exactly what they were saying, guts out and proud, talking about her like she was an animal, how she sounded like a stray dog.

-The sinking feeling I’d had leading up to this, about the game, the night, everything, had started a few days before, when the Parkview Times published a story about how town council was considering removing (I think they used the term “relocating”) the confederate monuments outside the stadium.
+The sinking feeling I’d had leading up to this, about the game, the night, everything, had started a few days before, when the Parkview Times published a story about how town council was considering removing (I think they used the term “relocating”) the confederate monument outside the stadium.
 The story went off like a bomb in our city, with protests and editorials.

 How can we sit there and cower to the liberals?